pacifiquet/paccy-ops/README.md

 ## 🙋‍♂️ About Me
 <h5>I am a Goal-oriented Software Developer who brings a strong commitment to
-collaboration and solutions-oriented problem-solving.`<br>`My experience helped me develop expert knowledge of software development.
-I am highly motivated to continue learning and improving my skills.</h5>
+collaboration and solutions-oriented problem-solving.<br>My experience helped me develop expert knowledge of software development.<br> I am highly motivated to continue learning and improving my skills.</h5>

 - 📫 How to reach me **pacifiquetwagirayesu@gmail.com**